CaishenNefri/csgo-faceit-monitor-matches/notes.md

     - update main.tf
   - Done: Update terraform file: use new app service new as a variable in Azure DevOps pipeline
   - Done: Use in pipeline dynamic app-service name
-  - Add keyvault to pipeline
+  - Done: Add keyvault to pipeline
-  - Run Terraform from yaml pipeline
+  - Done: Run Terraform from yaml pipeline
     - do plan
     - do apply using generated plan
     - authenticate: https://julie.io/writing/terraform-on-azure-pipelines-best-practices/#:~:text=difficult%20to%20understand.-,Why%20does%20az%20login%20not%20work%20in%20CI/CD%3F,-In%20short%2C%20it